 Almost every wedding, I get asked how to hold a bouquet when it comes time for the ceremony or any pre-ceremony photos.
 I am here to provide you with the best tips and tricks photography-wise to get those great shots and look picture perfect.

 Here are my tips on how to walk down the aisle with your bouquet:

-So many times we see the bouquet being held up high, even blocking part of a person’s face!
+So many times I see the bouquet being held up high, even blocking part of a person’s face!
 This is not photogenic and is not pleasing to the eye.
-Have it at your belly button with your arms slightly bend and relaxed.
+Have it at your belly button with your arms slightly bent and relaxed.
 Your arms will look slimmed down and you won’t look nervous or awkward.

-Hand off your bouquet to the Maid/Matron or Man of Honor when either you are standing face to face and will need to hold hands to do your vows and place rings or choose to hand it off right after walking down the aisle and when your future spouse joins you up at the front.
+Handoff your bouquet to the Maid/Matron or Man of Honor/Mom when either you are standing face to face and will need to hold hands to do your vows and place rings or choose to hand it off right after walking down the aisle and when your future spouse joins you up at the front.
 Just don’t be like me and forget to take it back at the end of the ceremony (oops!).
 I was so nervous and happy, I walked to the back of the church without my bouquet and my MOH had to walk with two bouquets…..whoops.

-A good florist will still be there to check on you when they deliver the flowers, so ask them how they recommend to hold it!
+A good florist will still be there to check on you when they deliver the flowers, so ask them how they recommend holding it.
 They’ll know better than anyone where the front and back of the design is and how often you need to water it, how easily it’ll bruise, etc.